simha-grey/sylius_plugin_g/README.md

             "url": "https://github.com/simha-grey/sylius_plugin_g/"
         }]
 ```
    That must be the same.
-You may check the presence of the "repositories" block at the composer.json.
+You may check the presence of the "repositories" block in the composer.json.

 2. Add plugin dependencies to your `config/bundles.php` file: